 Small problems that muddy the overall picture

 Of course, smartwatches can’t do everything, and the products from the various manufacturers are subject to many limitations.
-Samsung’s Galaxy Gear, for example, can only be paired with a few available devices – currently only the Note 3 and the Note 10.1 to be precise; the support for the smartphones will only be available from October.
+For example, Samsung’s Galaxy Gear, introduced last year, can only be paired with a few available devices, including the Note 3 and Note 10.1.
 The very small size is also troublesome for the company: An integrated camera can, for example, take 720p videos, but due to the limited storage space, these cannot exceed a maximum length of ten seconds.
 The watch also loses all of its “smartness” if there is no compatible device nearby; the Galaxy Gear then only displays the time – an expensive affair given the recommended retail price of $299.
 Samsung has since introduced newer models such as the Gear2 and Gear2 Neo, which offer standalone music players.

 Time to charge my watch…